dunstontc/learn-go/code/Kernighan/tgpl/notes/03-Basic-Data-Types.md

 Four standard packages are particularly important for manipulating strings: `bytes`, `strings`, `strconv`, and `unicode`.
 The `strings` package provides many functions for searching, replacing, comparing, trimming, splitting, and joining strings.

 The `bytes` package has similar functions for manipulating slices of bytes, of type `[]byte`, which share some properties with strings.
 Because strings are immutable, building up strings incrementally can involve a lot of allocation and copying.
-In such cases, it’s more efficient to use the `bytes.Buffer` type, which we’ll show in a moment.
+In such cases, it's more efficient to use the `bytes.Buffer` type, which we'll show in a moment.

 The `strconv` package provides functions for converting boolean, integer, and floating-point values to and from their string representations, and functions for quoting and unquoting strings.